AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a lightweight library that makes incorporating GPU compute into your C++ code simple.
+gpu.cpp is a lightweight library that makes portable GPU compute with C++ simple.

 It focuses on general purpose native GPU computation, leveraging the WebGPU specification as a portable low-level GPU interface.
 This means we can drop in GPU code in C++ projects and have it run on Nvidia, Intel, AMD, and other GPUs.
 The same C++ code can work on a wide variety of laptops, workstations, mobile devices or virtually any hardware with Vulkan, Metal, or DirectX support.

-*** This project is a work-in-progress *** for now we recommend use to be limited to contributing developers and early adopters.

 ## Hello World: A GELU Kernel